 There’s been plenty of earbuds vying to be what can best be described as the “AirPods of the Android world.”
 Some, like the Amazon Echo Buds and Samsung Galaxy Buds+, have done well.
 But no product has brought it down to a science quite like the Google Pixel Buds 2.

-While they only have average battery life, thehave exceptional sound quality and a retooled design that fits near-flush in your ear.
-Add in those rock solid features, and it’s evident that Google has created the best buds for Android users yet.
+While they only have average battery life, thehave an exceptional sound quality and a retooled design that fits near-flush in your ear.
+Add in those rock-solid features, and it’s evident that Google has created the best buds for Android users yet.

 Why you should buy them: The Astro A50 headset lives up to its audiophile-grade promise, and then some.